hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

 ### IO Threading

-Hazelcast uses a pool of thread doing (n)io; so there is not a single thread doing all the io, but there are multiple.
+Hazelcast uses a pool of thread performng (n)IO; so there is not a single thread doing all the IO, but there are multiple.
-The number of IO threads can be configured using 'hazelcast.io.thread.count' and defaults to 3.
-The IO threads don't do much; they are waiting for the Selector.select to complete and when sufficient bytes for a Packet have been received, the Packet object is created.
-This Packet is then send to the System where it is de-multiplexed; if the Packet header signals it is an operation/response it is handed over to the OperationService (see Operation Threading).
-If the Packet is an event, it is handed over to the event service (see Event Threading).
+The number of IO threads can be configured using `hazelcast.io.thread.count` system property and defaults to 3.

+IO threads wait for the `Selector.select` to complete.
+When sufficient bytes for a Packet have been received, the Packet object is created.
+This Packet is then sent to the System where it is de-multiplexed.
+If the Packet header signals that it is an operation/response, it is handed over to the operation service (please see [Operation Threading](#operation-threading)).
+If the Packet is an event, it is handed over to the event service (please see [Event Threading](#event-threading)).

-### Event Threading:
+### Event Threading

-Hazelcast uses a shared event-system do deal with components that rely on events like:
+Hazelcast uses a shared event system to deal with components that rely on events like topic, collections listeners and near-cache.

-* Topic
-* Collections Listeners
-* Near-cache

-Under the hood each member has an array of event-threads and each thread has its own work-queue.
-When an event is produced, either locally or remote, an event-thread is selected (depending on if there is a message ordering) and the event is placed in the work-queue for that event-thread.
+Each cluster member has an array of event threads and each thread has its own work queue.
+When an event is produced, either locally or remote, an event thread is selected (depending on if there is a message ordering) and the event is placed in the work queue for that event thread.

 The following properties
 can be set to alter the behavior of the system:

-* hazelcast.event.thread.count: the number of event-threads in this array.
-By default this is 5.
+* `hazelcast.event.thread.count`: Number of event-threads in this array.
+Its default value is 5.
-* hazelcast.event.queue.capacity: the capacity of the work-queue.
-By default 1000000.
+* `hazelcast.event.queue.capacity`: Capacity of the work queue.
+Its default value is 1000000.
-* hazelcast.event.queue.timeout.millis: the timeout for placing an item on the work-queue.
-By default 250 ms.
+* `hazelcast.event.queue.timeout.millis`: Timeout for placing an item on the work queue.
+Its default value is 250.

-If you process a lot of events and have many cores, then probably want to change the 'hazelcast.event.thread.count' to a higher value so that more events can be processed in parallel.
+If you process a lot of events and have many cores, changing the value of `hazelcast.event.thread.count` property to a higher value is a good idea.
+By this way, more events can be processed in parallel.

-Multiple components share the same event queues, so if there are 2 topics A,B then it could be that for certain messages they share the same queue(s) and therefor event-thread.
+Multiple components share the same event queues.
+If there are 2 topics, say A and B, for certain messages they may share the same queue(s) and hence event thread.
 If there are a lot of pending messages produced by A, then B needs to wait.
-Also when processing a message from A takes a lot of time and the event thread is used for that, B will suffer from this.
+Also, when processing a message from A takes a lot of time and the event thread is used for that, B will suffer from this.
-That is why it is better to offload processing to a dedicate thread(pool) so that systems are better isolated.
+That is why it is better to offload processing to a dedicate thread (pool) so that systems are better isolated.

 If events are produced at a higher rate than they are consumed, the queue will grow in size.
-To prevent overloading system and running into an OOME, the queue is given a capacity of 1M items.
+To prevent overloading system and running into an `OutOfMemoryException`, the queue is given a capacity of 1M million items.
 When the maximum capacity is reached, the items are dropped.
-This means that the event system is a 'best effort' system; there is no guarantee that you are going to get an event.
-It can also be that Topic A has a lot of pending messages, and therefor B can't receive messages because the queue has no capacity and messages for B are dropped.
+This means that the event system is a 'best effort' system.
+There is no guarantee that you are going to get an event.
+It can also be that Topic A has a lot of pending messages, and therefore B cannot receive messages because the queue has no capacity and messages for B are dropped.

 ### IExecutor Threading:

-Executor threading is very straight forward: when a tasks is received to be executed on Executor E, then E will have its own ThreadPoolExecutor instance and the work is put on the work-queue of this executor.
-So Executors are fully isolated;
-although of course they will share the same underlying hardware; most importantly the CPU's.
+Executor threading is straight forward.
+When a task is received to be executed on Executor E, then E will have its own `ThreadPoolExecutor` instance and the work is put on the work queue of this executor.
+So, Executors are fully isolated, but of course, they will share the same underlying hardware; most importantly the CPUs.

-The IExecutor can be configured using the ExecutorConfig or using the <executor> section in the XML.
+The IExecutor can be configured using the `ExecutorConfig` (programmatic configuration) or using `<executor>` (declarative configuration).

 ### Operation Threading: